-Future dated payments Description A future dated payment is an electronic payment.
+Future dated payments and standing orders Description A future dated payment is an electronic payment.
 You can choose a payment date up to 31 days in the future when making an online payment, or up to a year in the future when making a payment in branch or over the phone.
+A standing order is a regular payment from the account for a fixed amount.
+It can be paid from the account at regular times, such as monthly or quarterly.
 How can you make the payment?
 Internet Banking.Mobile Banking App.Telephone Banking.In Branch.
 Cut-off times When using Internet Banking, the Mobile Banking App or Telephone Banking to pay an existing payee, the cut-off time is 11pm on the working day before you want the first payment to be made.
 When using Telephone Banking to pay a new payee the cut-off time is 6pm on the working day before you want the first payment to be made.
 When setting up in branch, the cut-off time is the branch closing time.
 Can the payment be cancelled?
 Yes, but you must tell us by 11pm (4.30pm in branch) on the working day before the day the payment is due to be made.
 You can do this by writing to us, in branch, by calling us or by using Internet Banking.
 You may cancel a future dated payment that you're due to make using an authorised online third-party provider.
 You must cancel this by telling us.
 The authorised online third-party provider can't cancel it for you.
 But you must tell us by the end of the working day before the day the payment is due to be made.
 When will the payment be made?
 We'll receive your instruction on the day you set it up for.
 This is called the due date.
 The payment will be made shortly after midnight on the due date.
 If the due date's a non-working day, we'll receive your instruction and make the payment on the next working day.
 When will it reach the payee's bank?
-On the due date, or the next working day if the due date's a non-working day the account?
+On the due date, or the next working day if the due date's a non-working day

-Future dated payments (continued)
+Future dated payments and standing orders (continued)